In July of 2010, we launched GMB with our first official program, Rings One (R1).

 I know this is a big change, but we’ve got some really exciting things on the horizon, and we can’t wait to share them with you!

 In the meantime, head over to our programs page to pick up our Rings, Parallettes, and/or Floor programs before they get put into the vault.
-And, as always, if you own any of these programs (or if you buy them before May 19), you have access to them forever, and we’re always here to support you through them.
+And, as always, if you own any of these programs, you have access to them forever, and we’re always here to support you through them.

 Thanks for being part of the GMB Posse, and for helping us make the best programs we can!